healthysustainablecities/global-indicators/readme.md

     - a public open space (e.g. park or square; any, or larger than 1.5 hectares)
 - A score for access to a range of daily living amenities
 - A walkability index

+The tool can also be used to summarise and visualise a policy audit conducted using the 1000 Cities challenge tool.

 Generated outputs include: